build-on-aws/langchain-embeddings/README.md

 ![Diagram](imagens/portada.jpg)

-# Building a Multimodal Search Engine for Text and Image with Amazon Titan Embeddings, Amazon Bedrock, Amazon Aurora and LangChain.
+#  Building a Multimodal Search Engine for Text, Image, and Video Content.

 > [Getting started with Amazon Bedrock, RAG, and Vector database in Python](https://github.com/build-on-aws/llm-rag-vectordb-python)

-This repository demonstrates the construction of a state-of-the-art multimodal search engine, leveraging [Amazon Titan Embeddings](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html), [Amazon Bedrock](https://aws.amazon.com/bedrock/), and [LangChain](https://python.langchain.com/docs/).
-It covers the generation of cutting-edge text and image embeddings using Titan's models, unlocking powerful semantic search and retrieval capabilities.
-Through Jupyter notebooks, the repository guides you through the process of ingesting text from PDFs, generating text embeddings, and segmenting the text into meaningful chunks using LangChain.
+Learn how to build a comprehensive search engine that understands text, images, and video using [Amazon Titan Embeddings](https://docs.aws.amazon.com/bedrock/latest/userguide/titan-embedding-models.html), [Amazon Bedrock](https://aws.amazon.com/bedrock/), [Amazon Nova models](https://docs.aws.amazon.com/nova/) and [LangChain](https://python.langchain.com/docs/).

+Through Jupyter notebooks, the repository guides you through the process of [video understanding](https://docs.aws.amazon.com/nova/latest/userguide/modalities-video.html), ingesting text from PDFs, generating text and image embeddings, and segmenting the text into meaningful chunks using LangChain.
 These embeddings are then stored in a [FAISS](https://python.langchain.com/docs/integrations/vectorstores/faiss/) vector database and an [Amazon Aurora](https://aws.amazon.com/rds/aurora/) PostgreSQL database, enabling efficient search and retrieval operations.

-Amazon Aurora allows you to maintain both traditional application data and vector embeddings within the same database.
-This unified approach enhances governance and enables faster deployment, while minimizing the learning curve.

-In a second part you'll build a Serveless Embedding APP leverage [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) to create four [AWS Lambda Functions](https://aws.amazon.com/lambda/): responsible for embedding text and image files, and for retrieving documents based on text or image queries.
-These Lambda functions will be designed to be invoked through events invocations, providing a scalable and serverless solution for my multimodal search engine.
+Using Amazon Aurora PostgreSQL, you'll store and manage all vector embeddings in one place, making your content searchable through natural language queries.

+## What You'll Build

+This project guides you through creating:
+- A text and document processing pipeline and image understanding and search system using [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) to create four [AWS Lambda Functions](https://aws.amazon.com/lambda/).
+- A video content analysis solution with a unified vector database for semantic search using [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) to deploy  a scalable and modular architecture for processing audio/video content using [Amazon Elastic Container Service (ECS)](https://aws.amazon.com/ecs/).

+## What You'll Learn

-By the end of this post, I'll have a solid understanding of how to:
+By completing this project, you'll know how to:

-- Load PDF text and generate text/image embeddings using Amazon Titan Embeddings.
+- Process and analyze text documents using Amazon Titan Embeddings
-- Chunk text into semantic segments with LangChain.
-- Create local FAISS vector databases for text and images.
+- Generate embeddings for images and enable visual search
-- Build an image search app leveraging Titan Multimodal Embeddings.
-- Store vector embeddings in Amazon Aurora PostgreSQL with pgvector extension.
+- Extract insights from videos using Amazon Nova models
+- Create semantic chunks from content using LangChain
-- Query vector databases for relevant text documents and images.
+- Build vector databases with FAISS and Aurora PostgreSQL
-- Deploy Lambda functions for embedding/retrieval using AWS CDK.
+- Deploy serverless functions for content processing
+- Implement multimodal search capabilities

 Get ready to unlock the power of multi-modal search and unlock new possibilities in my apps!